-Five years and 700 dealers later, we have created a new category of software called Customer Interaction Management where we focus on the interaction of the consumers.
-To date, we have processed well over a billion in payments, sent or received in excess of 68 million text messages, and placed over 9.8 million phone calls.
-Most of our dealers have sub 30 day payback periods on the monthly cost of the software.
+As a result, today we have a new category of software called Customer Interaction Management where we focus on the interaction of the consumers.
+To date, we have processed billions in payments and sent or received millions of text messages and phone calls.